 by Kristen Dahlem

-What if I told you your sleep cycle begins the moment you are jolted awake by your alarm?
+What if I told you your sleep cycle and your sleep habits are set by the moment you are jolted awake by your alarm?
 It’s still dark out, you hit snooze, and then it’s not long before you are racing the clock to get out on time.
 This continuous cycle causes our stress hormones to surge, making us crave the sugary breakfast and large coffee that we can’t seem to get moving without.
 This routine can negatively affect the quality of our sleep, and ultimately, our health.

 When it comes to prioritizing sleep, how many of you say things like, “I just don’t have time”?
 Many of us are not getting the recommended 7-9 hours of sleep per night and waiting for Saturday to recoup the lost hours may not be so good either.
 A recent study indicated that playing catch up with your sleep on the weekends has no added benefits and can even be harmful to your health.
 All the more reason to start developing better habits.
 Having a positive sleep routine can be one of the most relaxing and enjoyable times of the day; one that keeps us healthy all year long.

-Here are some tips that can help set you up for optimal sleep:
+Here are some tips that can help set you up for optimal sleep habits:

 Be mindful of what you are putting in your body